Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 * Views the data
 * Deletes the data

-Define these items for each Master Data Domain.
+Define these items for each Core Data domain.
 These lifecycles define where something is created and edited.
 At different steps in the lifecycle, other systems are 'the' primary source, and this can vary over time.

-A multi-master model is more complex to keep aligned, so avoid it.
+A 'multi-master' model is too complex to maintain, so avoid it.

 ### Worked examples